FIC3 Fraud and Internal Control Case Competition

 4th Place - $600 ($150 per each team member)

 5th Place - $400 ($100 per each team member)

 6th Place - $200 ($50 per each team member)

 Due to the nature of the competition, participation is limited; not every application will be accepted into the competition.

-To register please complete the registration form.
-You will be required to agree to the attached statement of comportment.
+To register, please complete the registration form.
+You will be required to agree to the attached statement of comportment and prize forms.

-Please note: We require a one-week cancellation notice if you can no longer participate.
-If you are with a company and would like to participate, please contact Jocelyn Craighead at firstname.lastname@example.org
+Please note: This event will be VIRTUAL again this year.
+A Zoom link will be sent to all participants.
+We require a one-week cancellation notice if you can no longer participate.
+If you are with a company and would like to participate, please contact Jocelyn Craighead at email@example.com.

 Who should attend?